 For OVC-HEVs, the REESS shall be fully charged according to the charging requirements described in paragraph 2.2.3. of Appendix 4 to Annex 8 to UN GTR No.15.

 6.5.5.2.
-Canister loading
+Carbon canister loading

-The canister aged according to the sequence described in paragraph 5.1. of this Annex shall be loaded to 2 gram breakthrough according to the procedure described in paragraph 5.1.4. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.
+The carbon canister aged according to the sequence described in paragraph 5.1. to 5.1.3.1.3. inclusive of this Annex shall be loaded to 2 gram breakthrough according to the procedure described in paragraph 5.1.4. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.

 6.5.6.
 Dynamometer test